-January 2022
+January 2023

 KS3 Curriculum Intent - Art

 Head of Department: Mrs L Nanvazadeh

 Year 7 Year 8 Year 9

 Autumn Term The Big Draw The main focus in year 7 is to develop the students' confidence in Art and Design, to develop observational skills and to teach a range of techniques/media as a basis for students to build upon throughout years 8 and 9.
 Students explore the basics of observation through the genre of Still life.
-Skills explored: Observational techniques/ ways of looking Use of Line and tone in pencil drawing Looking at shape and trying to create 3-D effects of form Understanding of composition Creation of the illusion of texture using tonal techniques Introduction to weights of line.
-Careers Links: Art teacher, Architectural Draftsperson, Illustrator, Graphic designer, Type Designer, Medical illustrator, Tattoo Artist, Art conservationist, Coutroom artist, Book Illustrator, Commercial artist, Comic book artist Perspective The aim of much of the work in Year 8 is to build on many of the skills gained in Year 7 by revisiting basic techniques and knowledge in a different guise, while aiming to produce artwork of greater creative diversity.
-Students will learn key skills such as 1 & 2 point perspective drawing.
+Skills explored: ✓ Observational techniques/ ways of looking ✓ Use of Line and tone in pencil drawing ✓ Looking at shape and trying to create 3-D effects of form ✓ Understanding of composition ✓ Considering viewpoint ✓ Creation of the illusion of texture using tonal techniques ✓ Introduction to weights of line.
+Careers Links: Art teacher, Architectural Draftsperson, Illustrator, Graphic designer, Type Designer, Medical illustrator, Commercial artist, Comic book artist Perspective The aim of much of the work in Year 8 is to build on many of the skills gained in Year 7 by revisiting basic techniques and knowledge in a different guise, while aiming to produce artwork of greater creative diversity.
+Students will learn key skills such as 1 &amp; 2 point perspective drawing.
 Students will learn about the artist/designer Ed Fairburn and will create paintings, drawings and a final outcome based largely around his techniques and Architecture.
-Skills explored: ✓ To develop and enhance key skills in recording and observation. ✓ To develop an understanding of research and experimentation. ✓ To promote an awareness of architecture and design ✓ To learn key skills such as painting, drawing ✓ To learn key skills such as painting, drawing ✓ To learn key skills such as painting, drawing ✓ To develop and enhance composition, design and annotation skills Portraiture In Year 9 it is important for pupils to build up a more sustained approach to project work in Art & Design, so that a set of work is produced rather than a single stand-alone piece.
+Skills explored: ✓ To develop and enhance key skills in recording and observation. ✓ To develop an understanding of research and experimentation. ✓ To promote an awareness of architecture and design ✓ To be introduced to the work of Artists, Craftsmen and Designers ✓ To learn key skills such as painting, drawing ✓ To develop and enhance composition, design and annotation skills Careers Links: Architect, Town planner, Display artist, Cartographer, Marine Illustrator, Landscape architect, Urban designer, Interior designer, Stage designer, Medical Illustrator Technical illustrator Portraiture In Year 9 it is important for pupils to build up a more sustained approach to project work in Art & Design, so that a set of work is produced rather than a single stand-alone piece.
 This takes into consideration a steady acquisition of skills over Year 7 and 8, which can now be used with more independence and confidence.
 This will also go some way to preparing pupils for project work for the GCSE coursework units should they decide to take Art & Design/Photography as an option in Year 10.
 Students will be creating a small body of work, learning the correct anthropometry measurements of the face and will create a self-portrait based on the teacher selected contextual reference.
-Skills explored: ✓ To develop and enhance key skills in recording and observation. ✓ To learn the anthropometry measurements of the face ✓ To learn the anthropometry measurements of the face ✓ To learn the anthropometry measurements of the face ✓ To learn the anthropometry measurements of the face ✓ To learn the anthropometry measurements of the face ✓ To learn key skills such as painting and drawing ✓ To learn key skills such as painting and drawing ✓ To develop and enhance composition, design and annotation skills Careers Links: Police Artist, Cultural heritage officer, Painter, Sculptor, Printmaker, Photographer, Web designer, Makeup artist Art critic, Advertising account executive, Police & Legal Photographer, Occupational therapist
+Skills explored: ✓ To develop and enhance key skills in recording and observation. ✓ To learn the anthropometry measurements of the face ✓ To be introduced to the work of contemporary portrait artists. ✓ To learn the anthropometry measurements of the more face ✓ To learn key skills such as painting and drawing ✓ To learn key skills such as painting and drawing ✓ To develop and enhance composition, design and annotation skills Careers Links: Police Artist, Cultural heritage officer, Painter, Sculptor, Printmaker, Photographer, Web designer, Makeup artist Art critic, Advertising account executive, Police & Legal Photographer, Occupational therapist